chrisIsen/specify-docker/deployment.md

 run in production.
 Instead, to set up DNS, go to Loopia or equiv registrar.

-Here we assume using the domain name `recraft.me` so add “specify.recraft.me” as a subdomain with a DNS A entry pointing to the public ip that you get from the `docker-machine ip recraft` command.
+Here we assume using the domain name `gnmspecify.se` so add “specify.gnmspecify.se” as a subdomain with a DNS A entry pointing to the public ip that you get from the `docker-machine ip kulturutveckling` command.
 You also need to add A entires (or CNAME entries) for the four subdomains `media, reports, specify6, specify7` pointing to the same public IP.

 An TLS/SSL cert needs to be present in the production environment, for being able to use https.
 The `docker-compose.yml` file therefore needs a